.png)

 While the principle of protecting confidential information is universal, the legal and financial consequences of a breach differ significantly between jurisdictions.
 For multinational businesses, understanding these variations is essential to ensuring compliance and minimising risk.

-In the UK, the Data Protection Act 2018 and UK GDPR impose strict obligations on data controllers and processors.
-Breaches of confidentiality that involve personal data can trigger investigations by the Information Commissioner’s Office (ICO), which has the power to issue fines of up to £17.5 million or 4% of global turnover, whichever is higher.
+Breaches can trigger investigations by the Information Commissioner’s Office (ICO), which has the power to issue fines of up to £17.5 million or 4% of global annual turnover, whichever is higher.
+Organisations must be able to demonstrate that appropriate technical and organisational measures were in place before the breach occurred.

-In Australia, the Privacy Act 1988 and the Notifiable Data Breaches (NDB) Scheme govern confidentiality and data protection.
-Businesses must promptly notify both affected individuals and the Office of the Australian Information Commissioner (OAIC) if a breach is likely to cause serious harm.
+In Australia, confidentiality breaches involving personal information are governed by the Privacy Act 1988 (Cth), including the Notifiable Data Breaches (NDB) Scheme.
+Businesses must notify both affected individuals and the Office of the Australian Information Commissioner (OAIC) if a breach is likely to result in serious harm.

 When a confidentiality breach occurs, timing and transparency matter more than anything else.
 A calm, coordinated response can make the difference between short-term disruption and long-term damage.
 Here’s a practical framework for handling a breach effectively.